mubashar-iqbal/upper-level-reference-ontology/instantiation/README.md

 ```

 ### Countermeasure
-The following SPARQL query brings the list of countermeasure to mitigate the threats.
+The following SPARQL query brings the list of countermeasures to mitigate the threats.

 ```sql
 SELECT DISTINCT ?Countermeasure ?Vulnerability WHERE {